Prenatal & Postpartum Chiropractic

 We are not obstetricians and we do not "turn babies".
 However, our services and support may help.
-Obstetricians and midwives in Evanston and the surrounding areas refer their patients to us that have a breech presentation.
-Dr. Merkel has helped hundreds of moms with breech babies get into a more optimal position prior to birth.
+Obstetricians and midwives in Evanston and the surrounding areas refer their patients to us that have a breech mal-positioned baby.
+Dr. Merkel has helped hundreds of moms get their babies into a more optimal position prior to birth.

 Women have unique bodies that are strong and capable of creating and growing life.
+This process is transformative both physically and emotionally and requires support.
 During this changing time, there are common complaints that can be effectively treated utilizing chiropractic and other drug-free, natural, and non-invasive methods.
 Chiropractic during pregnancy is safe, gentle, and effective.